nidesant/terraform-aws-sec-groups/examples/sec-group-public-tcp/README.md

 | owner\_id | The owner ID of the security group |
 | vpc\_id | Sec group VPC id |

-The module outputs one block, sns_topic.
-Access it like this:

 <!-- END OF PRE-COMMIT-TERRAFORM DOCS HOOK -->

 ### For Private Security Groups